 Government of Canada Website

 The Government of Canada shows a number of grants and scholarships on their website.
-Some are based on low- or middle income families, others for students with dependents, apprentices, athletes, aboriginal students pursuing law degrees, a 5-week French immersion program, and more.
+Some are based on low- or middle income families, others for students with dependants, apprentices, athletes, aboriginal students pursuing law degrees, a 5-week French immersion program, and more.

 Most post-secondary schools have entrance scholarships for those with a range of academic standings coming out of high school.
 Many of these are paid over the length of the program, as long as you keep up your grades.
 And if you improve your average, you may even be eligible for a higher amount going into second year!